Chapter Three

 “Top that,” he said.

 He floored the gas, moving fender to fender with it.
-He could see Elaine in the front passenger seat, and next to him, the man from the wedding.
-He looked back and held an indecipherable look with Indy.
+He could see Elaine in the front passenger seat, and next to her, the man from the wedding.
+The man looked back and held an indecipherable look with Indy.
 Then he slowed down and hit the brakes.

 Behind him and out of his view, the black sedan disappeared around the corner and ran up the ramp of a tractor trailer truck.
 Two men dressed as movers folded up the ramp and closed the doors, which were emblazoned with the name “CAMPUS MOVERS”.